Doctor of Musical Arts (DMA) Handbook

 • signed approval page

-You are advised to take the signature pages with you to the Doctoral Final Exam/Defense to get the necessary signatures while your committee is convened.
+You are advised to take the signature pages with you to the Doctoral Final Exam/Defense to get the necessary signatures while your committee is convened and then send an electronic copy for graduation purposes.
+Note: the uploaded version will not include signatures (only names).

 Graduation

 The Graduate Studies Office has deadlines each semester for meeting all degree requirements including exams passed, completion of the dissertation or document and applying to graduate in Enroll & Pay.
 Those dates are on the Graduate Studies Graduate Calendar, under Students.
 Extensions will not be granted.
-Your submitted Program of Study should include the approximate times you have planned for these events.
-You are strongly encouraged to meet with the Graduate Student Services Coordinator or the Associate Dean for Academic Affairs in Music when you have completed your Written Qualifying Examinations to review the timing of the remainder of your degree requirements.
+Your submitted Program of Study should include the approximate times you have planned for these milestones.
+You are strongly encouraged to meet with the Director of Graduate Student Services or the Associate Dean for Student Affairs in Music when you have completed your Written Qualifying Examinations to review the timing of the remainder of your degree requirements.

 TopicDetails